Welfare At Slaughter: A Review

 We generally see ethical treatment as good for the animals, and many producers also recognize that it benefits their bottom line.
 When humans treat animals poorly, it often results in bruised or darkened meat, which producers can’t sell and so must discard it.
 This costs the industry billions of dollars per year.
 What’s more, producers are legally supposed to adhere to animal welfare legislation to avoid hefty fines and other penalties.
 Finally, studies have shown that consumers are willing to pay more for ethically-produced food, which has led some businesses to create their own welfare codes—some of which are more stringent than government codes and others less so.

-With all this in mind, the questions become, how do we judge facilities’ adherence to such standards, and do they actually result in the better treatment of animals?
+With all this in mind, the questions become, how do we judge facilities’ adherence to welfare standards, and do they actually result in the better treatment of animals?
 In this review, the authors sought to evaluate some common standards and to find out how well they do their job.

 One classic welfare standard is the Five Freedoms, which appeared in 1965.
 They are as follows: freedom from hunger and thirst; freedom from discomfort; freedom from pain, injury, and disease; freedom to express normal behavior; and freedom from fear and distress.
-While this framework is a good start, it is incomplete.
+While the Five Freedoms framework is a good start, it is incomplete.
 The criteria are relatively generic, and several of them overlap.
 Also, finding out the level of each freedom is difficult in a commercial slaughterhouse setting.

 The Welfare Quality Project refined the Five Freedoms in 2008, and uses four main criteria: good feeding, good housing, good health, and appropriate behavior.
 Each main category splits into subcategories, resulting in 12 overall measurements.
 The Five Freedoms and Welfare Quality Project have four main areas of overlap: nutrition, environment, health, and behavior.
 But, neither of these frameworks consider the subjective mental experiences of animals; they mostly focus on any outward expressions of suffering or contentment.